uxdiogenes/Selector-Quiz-1/README.md

-# Selector-Quiz-1 - A Quiz to Help You Learn About Basic CSS Selectors
+# Selector-Quiz-1 - A Quiz to Solidify Basic Selector Knowledge

 This repo contains an HTML file where every element has been given a numbered, unique ```id``` attribute.
 For the selectors below, list the ```id```s of the elements (or "none") which would be selected in that HTML file.
 Each question is a selector, and each answer should be a list of the element ```id```s to which the styles would be applied.